pearu/f2py/example/README.md

   	  use mymodule

-  then it will look for any of the files ``mymodule.f90``, ``mymodule.F90``, or ``mymodule.x90`` (the latter to support a coding style used in PSyclone).
+  then it will look for a file with the 'root' name ``mymodule``, e.g.  it would use ``mymodule.f90``, ``mymodule.F90``, or ``mymodule.x90`` in the list of files provided as argument.
+If no matching file is found, no dependencies will be printed for this case, it will be silently ignored.
-  If none of these files is found, no dependencies will be printed for this case.
-You can modify the ``create_dependency.py`` script if you are using a different naming style for your files (see lines 101 to 107 in the script).
+  You can modify the ``create_dependency.py`` script if you are using a different naming style for your files (see lines 120 to 123 in the script).

 ### Todo
 - Remove the need for a file naming convention by parsing all files, and then